 - checking of dangerous goods loads

-- personalised transport (taxi, limousine and ride share) checking and enforcement
+- passenger (buses and tour operators) and personalised (taxi, limousine and ride share) transport checking and enforcement

 - investigation of some tow truck complaints